 Vietnamese Pig Feet Soup with Potatoes and Carrots (Canh Giò Heo Khoai Tây Cà Rốt)

-In Asia, nothing goes to waste.
+In Vietnam, nothing goes to waste.
 We can make delicious food out of anything.
 And this includes pigs feet.

 Canh Giò Heo is a Vietnamese collagen-rich, pork-based soup.
 Pork hocks (feet) and sometimes even toes are gently simmered until soft and gelatinous.
 Vegetables such as potatoes and carrots are then added and gently cooked until chopstick tender.
 You can have the soup on its own since it’s filled with hearty tubers but you can also have it as a side dish to steamed rice in a traditional Vietnamese family meal.